 The death of a loved one can be devastating for those left behind.
 If you have lost someone suddenly and traumatically — through suicide, homicide, an accident or an overdose — your loss can feel completely overwhelming.

-The Separation and Loss Services program at Virginia Mason is here to help you.
+The Grief Services program at Virginia Mason is here to help you.
 We offer grief groups and individual therapy specifically focused on sudden and traumatic loss.

 Grief comes in many forms, including feelings of guilt, sadness, helplessness, anger and depression.
 In addition, a sudden, traumatic death often causes shock, disbelief and recurring images of the death, often resulting in difficultly sleeping, inability to concentrate, and isolation from loved ones.